Lowe's mona monkey

 Lowe's mona monkey (Cercopithecus lowei) is an Old World monkey in the family Cercopithecidae found from the Ivory Coast to Ghana.
 It was previously classified as a subspecies of Campbell's mona monkey C. campbelli.
+The species is named after the naturalist collector Willoughby Prescott Lowe.

+Predation

+Predators of Lowe’s mona monkeys in Ivory Coast include Egyptian cobras.